BE RIGHT OR GO WRONG

 Do people know right from wrong?
 Some people would argue that nobody can know, because what is right for one is not right for another.
 Careful questioning reveals that many of those argumentative people know more about what is right than they are willing to admit.
 When they want to get their way, their attitude is one of “I know it’s wrong, but I’m going to do it anyway.”

-Be Right or Go Wrong can also be purchased in print and/or other eBook formats
+Be Right or Go Wrong can also be purchased in print and in other eBook formats